paulalain/holter-back/README.md

      return df[(df[column] >= lower_bound) & (df[column] <= upper_bound)]
   ```

-  The results look more accurate:
+  The results look more accurate, but on correct files we could miss some data.

    ```
      {